sreedevk/opdstui/README.md

 # cd into opdstui directory
 cd opdstui

+# (optional) switch to the latest version
+git checkout v0.1.2

 # run make to ensure that you're able to build the tool first
 make